jozefg/drafts/jonprl.md

 So to recap, in JonPRL we

  - See `H ⊢ A`
- - Use tactics to generate a verification of this judgment
+ - Use tactics to generate a derivation of this judgment
- - Once this verification is generated, we can extract the computational content as a program in our untyped system
+ - Once this derivation is generated, we can extract the computational content as a program in our untyped system

 In fact, we can see all of this happen if you call JonPRL from the